gleicon/go-beacon/README.md

 Edit Makefile to pick a different minifier or configure the plugins that you want.
 There's a plugin called async_loading.js that implements async loading as per boomerang request, but that can be removed in the Makefile.

+## Simpler tracker

+If you want a simple tracker or to hack your own tracker, I've provided an example at the js/ folder.
+Just type make.

 ## Install

 Edit the config file and run the server, check the beacon_uri parameter and execute the server: